CPT-GrayWolf/libreadconf/README.md

 	# make clean
 This step is not required.

+### Uninstallation:
+For your convenience we include a "remove" target for make that, so long as it is run using the same environment as the build and installation steps, will remove all the files installed by "make install":

+	# make remove
+This automates the removal of the library, headers, and manpages, all in one step, removing the need to manually fine where they were installed.
+(You're welcome.)
+>Note: "make clean" does not affect this target.

 ## Usage
 The libreadconf library provides seven function to open, read, and look through configuration files.